modcomlearning/BackendAPI/README.md

 You can add above code just below  <b>app = Flask(__name__) </b>

-In this Github repo, we created an API for Land Management System for Posting and buying Land, The application provides an API to signup, signin, add_land, get_lands_details and MPESA payment integration.
+In this Github repo, we created an <b>Backend API for E-commerce Web Application</b> <br>
+The application provides an API to signup, signin, add_product, get_product_details and MPESA payment integration.
 This API creates the Back - End of our full-stack application.

-Above API will be accessed in the Front - End (User Side) by Reacct JS and Android Application.
+Above API will be accessed in the Front - End (User Side) by React JS and Android Application. <br>

-Next is Front - End Development using React JS and later Android Apps.
+Next is FrontEnd Development using React JS and later Android Apps. <br>
+Check this link for updated Frontend Documentation.

 Happy Coding!